nmshd/documentation/_docs_operate/connector-cli-operations.md

 #### Cancellation Command

-The `cancel` command can be used to cancel the Identity deletion if it has already been initiated but not yet completed.
+The `cancel` command can be used to cancel the Identity deletion if it has already been [initiated](#initialization-command) but the end of the grace period has not yet been reached.
+Checking the [status](#status-command) of the Identity displays the end of the grace period.